-The per capita income in Riverton in 2010 was $22,767, which is low income relative to Wyoming, and middle income relative to the rest of the US.
-This equates to an annual income of $91,068 for a family of four.
+The per capita income in Riverton in 2010 was $24,482, which is lower middle income relative to Wyoming, and middle income relative to the rest of the US.
+This equates to an annual income of $97,928 for a family of four.
 However, Riverton contains both very wealthy and poor people as well.

-Riverton is a somewhat ethnically-diverse city.
+Riverton is a very ethnically-diverse city.
 The people who call Riverton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Riverton residents report their race to be White, followed by Native American.
 Riverton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.58% of the city’s residents.
-Important ancestries of people in Riverton include Irish, English, French , and Scottish.
+Important ancestries of people in Riverton include Irish, English, Norwegian, and Italian.

 The most common language spoken in Riverton is English.
 Other important languages spoken here include Spanish and Native American languages.